 Nestled in the centre of this charming cathedral city, you’ll find the Canterbury theory test centre.
-It’s actually located on one of the main roads that runs through the centre of Canterbury (the A28), meaning it’s easy to find whether you’re travelling by car or public transport.
+It’s actually located near one of the main roads that runs through the centre of Canterbury (the A28), meaning it’s easy to find whether you’re travelling by car or public transport.
 Handy!

 Need a little more information?
 You’re in luck!
 We’re going to delve into everything you could possibly want to know about the Canterbury theory test centre.
 Read on for directions, wait times, pass rates, local amenities and much more!

 0333 200 1122 Please note: no direct phone number is available for this theory test centre.